Round Lashing

 Start with a clove hitch around the both spars.

-Continue with nine or more turns, tightening the rope at every half-turn.
+Continue with nine or more turns, tightening the rope at

 End the lashing with a clove hitch.